Learn how to use webhooks to receive Mambu Payments (formerly Numeral) events in your application

 2. Registering a webhook

-In order to use webhooks, you should create a webhook on your server and register it in the Mambu Payments dashboard.
-To register a webhook, go to Developers > Webhooks > Add webhook.
+In order to use webhooks, you should create an API endpoint on your server and register it using the Mambu Payments dashboard.
+Learn how to add a webhook.

 3. Event delivery modes